Petalas

+Privately owned, 85% of it belonging to the Tsaoussis family, while the remaining 15% is under the ownership of the nearby island of Kefalonia.

 Some, including William Martin Leake, have suggested that Petalas is the site of ancient Dulichium, from which 40 ships sailed to Troy in the Iliad.
 However, Strabo and most modern authors have identified Dulichium as Makri, a nearby island in the Echinades.

-Petalas, which is privately owned, was recently offered for sale under the name Dulichium for the asking price of US$44,622,936.19.